 How often should I clean my hibachi grill?

-How do I remove rust from my hibachi grill?
+How do I clean the exterior of my hibachi grill?

 Cleaning your hibachi grill is an essential part of maintaining its performance and prolonging its lifespan.
 By following the steps outlined in this guide and performing regular maintenance, you can ensure that your hibachi grill remains in top condition, delivering delicious meals and memorable barbecues for years to come.
 Remember always to follow the manufacturer’s instructions and use appropriate cleaning materials for your grill’s specific material to achieve the best results.
 Happy grilling!